-If you want a front-loading washing machine that doesn’t have the traditional issues associated with this washer style, you’ve got to go with the GE 5.0 cu. ft.
-Capacity Smart Front Load Steam Washer (view at Home Depot).
+If you want a front-loading washing machine that doesn’t have the traditional issues associated with this washer style, you’ve got to go with the LG WM4000HWA 4.5-cubic-feet Ultra Large Capacity Smart Wi-Fi Enabled Front Load Washer.
+If you forget about your washing load, we found that this machine will tumble your wet clothes periodically in a FreshCare tumble cycle to prevent any unwanted smells from developing.
+Another smart pick is the GE 5.0 cu. ft.
+Smart Front Load Steam Washer.
 This high-end model has a spacious capacity, and its antimicrobial interior and unique venting system help to prevent odors, mildew, and mold inside the drum.
-Or, for something more affordable, consider the Samsung 4.5 cu. ft.
-Front Load Washer (view at Lowe’s).
+For something more affordable, consider the Samsung 4.5 cu. ft.
+Front Load Washer.
 It’s one of the most budget-friendly front-load washers you’ll find today, and it has useful features like vibration reduction technology and a self-clean cycle.

 What to Look for in a Front Load Washer